 Lean Manufacturing in a Post-COVID Environment

 Prior to COVID and the global shutdown response, supply chain efficiency was taken for granted.
 Then, in mid-march 2020, the gears that drove the world simply stopped turning, and everyone from bottom-tier to tier-1 and OEMs shut down their production lines.
-Consequently, in the weeks, months, and years after the initial shutdown, the supply chains that used to be taken for granted rose to become a board-level issue.
+Consequently, in the weeks, months, and years after the initial shutdown, supply chains that used to be taken for granted rose to become a board-level issue.

+Many of the companies that practiced lean manufacturing also found themselves backed into a corner.
 OEMs began to expect prompt arrival of supplies as production slowly came back online.
 Suppliers, for their part, had little capacity to plan for the inventory and store that inventory.
 This was largely due to adopting practices that were so lean that even the safety net was removed.
 It turned out that lean manufacturing was the correct playbook some of the time in a pre-pandemic world.